flutter/website/src/content/ui/adaptive-responsive/input.md

 a hand cursor when you hover over a button, or an `I` cursor when you hover over text.

-Flutter’s Material buttons handle basic focus states for standard button and text cursors.
+Flutter's Material buttons handle basic focus states for standard button and text cursors.
 (A notable exception is if you change the default styling of the Material buttons to set the `overlayColor` to transparent.)